 Need help figuring out what to do for New Year’s?
-Whether you're flying solo, hanging with friends or have the little ones in tow, we’ve got plenty of great things to do for New Year’s Eve and day, from a midday kids' celebration and ice skating to costume parties and off-color comedy shows.
+Whether you're flying solo, hanging with friends or have the little ones in tow, we’ve got plenty of great things to do for New Year’s Eve and day, from a midday kids celebration and ice skating to costume parties and a free festival in Downtown L.A.
 Here, our list of the best New Year’s Eve events in Los Angeles.

 New Year’s Eve events in Los Angeles

-Travel back to the 1920s for this massive Prohibition era-themed NYE party, set in downtown's 1930s art deco marvel, Union Station.
-The Main Concourse serves as the decadent celebration’s backdrop, offering live DJ sets and jazz, tray-passed oysters, burlesque dancers, custom cocktails and Champagne.
-The fabulously dressed crowd sets the scene—Roaring Twenties attire is encouraged (think: flapper dresses, feathered headbands, tuxedos, top hats and spats); formal attire is required.
-See our photos from Prohibition New Year's Eve 2014.Read more
+Travel back to the 1920s for this massive Prohibition era-themed NYE party, set in Downtown’s 1930s Art Deco marvel, Union Station.
+The Main Concourse serves as the decadent celebration’s backdrop, featuring live DJ sets and jazz, burlesque dancers, custom cocktails and champagne.

-Ring in 2016 aboard the Queen Mary.
-The 21 and over party has something for everyone on New Year’s Eve—whether you want a more mellow evening with food, drink and live musical performances (think: dueling pianos, '80s tribute bands, jazz and more) or to dance the night away in a club-like atmosphere—they’ve got you covered.
-This year, the ship embarks on a "voyage" around the world with a rotating cocktail menu that'll draw inspiration from New Orleans to Moscow.
+Ring in 2020 aboard the Queen Mary.
+The 21-and-over, 1920s-themed party has something for everyone on New Year’s Eve—whether you want a more mellow evening with food, drink and live musical performances or to dance the night away in a club-like atmosphere—they’ve got you covered.
 When the clock strikes midnight, share a New Year’s kiss under a dazzling fireworks display over the Pacific Ocean—cheesy, we know, but still romantic.
-General admission tickets include all on-board entertainment and party favors (food and drink are not included).
-VIP tickets give you access to VIP decks as well as three complimentary cocktails.Read more